raspberrypilearning/teachers-classroom-guide/README.md

   ![](images/Vga-cable.jpg)

 ## Networked Solutions
+You or your network administrators may wish to integrate Raspberry Pis more permanently into the school network.
+This is often a way to use exisiting hardware to connect to a Raspberry Pi from, negating the need for extra monitors.
+Below are a number of ways of connecting to a Raspberry Pi using remote desktop software such as VNC, and a guide to using a Raspberry Pi terminal server as a solution to shared folders and SD card problems.

 ### Remote Desktop from Classroom Computers to Raspberry Pis
 - [Using VNC to connect to a Raspberry Pi from a desktop computer](vnc-classroom-guide.md)